Marine-Science-and-Technology-Lab/MQS_Control/README.md

 is running.
 If the MET is not running handshake activateds joystick override passing all control to the xbox controller.
 If the MET is running, certain controls will be available to the feed-forward scheme and others available to the xbox controller, these are mainly determined by time parameters set on the main parameter server (See mqs_teleop.launch in the xbox node for more details).
-In the scripts folder is where the python codes are located, mqs_xbee is only used to send the control signals as byte objects over 802 rf to a reciever on the robot. mqs_autoRelease is the feed-forward control program that handels recieving a trigger message from another computer (for our purpose this was a comuter monitoriing wave phase in labVIEW) the trigger message is simply a 01 in hex with all the appropriate xbee header information.
-Once the start bit is recieved the mission elapsed time clock starts (MET) the time is based on the parameter set on the parameter server (see xbox mqs_teleop.launch).
+In the scripts folder is where the python codes are located, mqs_xbee is only used to send the control signals as byte objects over 802 rf to a reciever on the robot. mqs_autoRelease is the feed-forward control program that handels recieving a trigger message from another computer (for our purpose this was a computer monitoriing wave phase in labVIEW) the trigger message is simply a 1 in hex (0x01) with all the appropriate xbee header information.
+Once the start bit is recieved the mission elapsed time clock (MET) starts the time is based on the parameter set on the parameter server (see xbox mqs_teleop.launch).
 During the MET several different driving and control operations can be performed.
 By default it is set for outbound cases at a crawl speed for 4 seconds, a marine throttle of 10%, and wheels up after 2 seconds.
 All feed-forward parameters can be set on the parameter server before or during operation.
 For inbound cases the signs on the land drive section (i=1) must be swapped (see comments in code) this will change the drive time to a delta meaning they will start driving after a specified time.
 For inbound the wheels up time also should be changed to 0 and should be set on the joystick before launching